| | |

 Jasmine rice

 Jasmine rice is traditional in Thai and South Asian cuisines.
 It’s delicate and aromatic and absolutely delicious, even without any flavorings.
 It’s easy to find in most grocery stores.
+Make sure you use rinsed rice to remove the excess starch as per the instructions on the package.

-However you can substitute regular long-grain white rice in this recipe if you prefer, with no modifications to the recipe.
+However you can substitute regular long grain white rice in this recipe if you prefer, with no modifications to the recipe.
 Brown rice has a much longer cooking time so you would need to add some additional liquid.

 Coconut milk